Amiga retrospective again, this time it is about Arcane’s smash hit Turbo Trax, an Amiga 500 “Top-down Driving/Racing” game from 1995.

 First things first, my CD32 broke down while recording/grabbing the gfx and video so the whole complementary video review idea went to shizzits.
-The CD32 sound chip (Paula) or something is broken as sound comes only out of the left hand speaker and there is noise in the picture too at times (why grab quality is bad in the pictures).
+The CD32 sound chip (Paula) or something is broken as the sound comes only out of the left-hand speaker and there is noise in the picture too at times (why grab quality is bad in the pictures).

 There was not all that many games coming out for the Amiga 500 in 1995 as most developers left on Amiga had turned to A1200/CD32/A4k (AGA) by then, so when this game was announced the excitement level was quite high.

 Arcane hit the soft spot for many with superb graphics, 50fps and a whole lot of tracks and various game modes.

 I never got around to do screenshots of all 5 track styles due to the breakdown of the CD32 but the ones that come with the game are: Desert, Swamp/Forest, Snow, Track and City.
 All 5 comes with different vehicles and handling.

 I have completed the game many times in the past and it can be a very difficult game at times so getting to see all tracks can be a nightmare unless you go for other game modes like practice etc.